northbridge-sys/en-lsl-framework/README.md

 ```
 default
 {
-    #include "xi-lsl-framework/event-handlers.lsl"
+    #include "en-lsl-framework/event-handlers.lsl"
 }

 state abc   // if you use multiple states, make sure to #include the event handlers again, just be aware that all necessary event handlers will be included in all states
 {
-    #include "xi-lsl-framework/event-handlers.lsl"
+    #include "en-lsl-framework/event-handlers.lsl"
 }
 ```

 - To run your own code on an event, most event handlers can forward them to user-defined functions upon request:

 ```
-#define XI$STATE_ENTRY
+#define EN$STATE_ENTRY
-Xi$state_entry()
+en$state_entry()
 {
-    // runs on state_entry if XI$STATE_ENTRY has been defined
+    // runs on state_entry if EN$STATE_ENTRY has been defined
 }

-#define XI$ON_REZ
+#define EN$ON_REZ
-Xi$on_rez( integer param )
+en$on_rez( integer param )
 {
-    // runs on on_rez if XI$ON_REZ has been defined
+    // runs on on_rez if EN$ON_REZ has been defined
 }

 // ...
 ```

-You can also use custom Xi "event functions" that are defined by the libraries you enable - for example, here's a script that responds to any "ping" requests made to it over XiIMP:
+You can also use custom En "event functions" that are defined by the libraries you enable - for example, here's a script that responds to any "ping" requests made to it over enIMP:

 ```
-#define XIIMP$ENABLE
+#define ENIMP$ENABLE

-#include "xi-lsl-framework/libraries.lsl"
+#include "en-lsl-framework/libraries.lsl"

-Xi$imp_message(
+en$imp_message(
     string prim, // source prim
     string target, // target script
     string status, // status string